gcallah/work/chaps/arendt.md

-and Arendt highlights the importance of "moderation, of keeping within bounds" as "one of the political virtues par excellence."[^99] We can moderate action in political life, using "various limitations and boundaries," but these limits are futile in the face of action's "inherent unpredictability."[^100]
+and Arendt highlights the importance of "moderation, of keeping within bounds" as "one of the political virtues par excellence."[^99] We can moderate action in political life, using "various limitations and boundaries," but these limits are impermanent in the face of action's "inherent unpredictability."[^100]

 The unpredictability of action is made especially obvious in light of